turingschool/front-end-curriculum/lessons/intro-to-axe.md

 This idea of inclusion really kind of affected me.
 This idea that if you found yourself by my house and you were hungry we would feed you.
 We didn't really care about your socio-economic background, sexual-orientation, religious affiliation, you showed up and thats all that mattered.
 Come sit and eat.
 In tagalog we would say ``kain na! `` which mean lets eat.

 Now the internet is a very special place for all of us.
-We have memories and our 2livelihood on the web.
+We have memories and our livelihood on the web.
 The net has literally imbedded itself into our lives.

 So why can't we share all of the amazing things about the internet with everyone else?